Adalita Srsen: 2013:All Day Venus

 On 28 April 2013, Adalita announced on her Facebook fan page that she had started work on her second album at Birdland Studios, with long-time producer Lindsay Gravina.
 She informed her Facebook fans on 24 May 2013 that Jim White from Dirty Three recorded drums for the album over two days.

 Adalita appeared on Australian television program RocKwiz in June 2013 and performed a new track, entitled 'I Want Your Love'.
 In July 2013, she previewed the track "All Day Venus" and announced a small run of Australian east coast shows to preview the new material.

 On 8 August 2013, music website mess+noise announced that All Day Venus would be released on 20 September 2013, and revealed the album artwork and track listing.
 The website also featured a link to the album's first single, 'Warm Like You', which premiered on Triple J the same day.
 'Warm Like You' was released on iTunes on 12 August 2013.

 In an October 2013 interview, Adalita described the experience of recording the album with Gravina and a new band:

 I thought initially I should get a new producer, but in the end there were so many other new things going on—new sound, new band.
 I figured I needed something more stable.
 He knows what he can extract from me.

 Adalita also explained that the album is about a transformative experience in her life that resulted in a learning process.
 During the creation process for the album, she was influenced by American academic Joseph Campbell and mythology.
 She also revealed that she is most comfortable in "bare" aesthetic surroundings and, in relation to the writing period for 'All Day Venus': "I like a lot of space and calm."

 The album was voted into the third position in the 2013 readers poll of mess + noise, an Australian music website, in which readers selected their favourite albums of the year.

 2022: Inland

 In September 2022, Adalita released "Dazzling", and announced the release of her third studio album, Inland, scheduled for release in December 2022.

+In June 2023, Adalita released a cover of Michael Hutchence's "Rooms for the Memory" as a benefit record for Ollie Olsen.